Coffeekraken/coffeekraken/packages/websites/coffeekraken-io/src/doc/02-recipes/actions/postcssBuild.md

 > For more informations about our postcss builder, please check the [@coffeekraken/s-postcss-builder documentation](/@coffeekraken/s-postcss-builder/doc/readme)

-### Parameters

-Here's the parameters that you can pass to this action:

-{{> interface namespace='@coffeekraken.s-postcss-builder.node.interface.SPostcssBuilderBuildParamsInterface' }}

 ### Example

 Here's an example of usage in a fictive recipe config file: